Product

 Focus is for action.

-A Review opens the Material in review mode.
-You can use the link, note, and cards, then mark the Review as done only after real review.
+A Review opens the Material in Review Mode.
+The learner can use the link, note, and cards, then mark the Review as done after actual review.

 7. Recover after missed days

-Recovery is designed to turn accumulated overdue Reviews into a manageable return plan.
+Recovery helps turn overdue Reviews into a manageable future plan based on the Daily Limit.

 RepeatFlow is not anti-flashcard.

-Cards are useful when you need to recall:
+Cards are useful when you need to recall compact prompts:

 The difference is that cards are part of a Material.